swathi-blueto/Martial-Arts/README.md

-Martial Arts
-This project is a dynamic and responsive web application built using React, Framer Motion and Tailwind CSS.
+This project is a dynamic and responsive web application built using React, Framer Motion, and Tailwind CSS.

-Features:
+🔥 Features
-→ UI with animation using Framer Motion
+✨ UI with smooth animations using Framer Motion

-→ Responsive Design for mobile, tablet, and desktop
+✨ Fully responsive design for mobile, tablet, and desktop devices

-Technologies Used:
+🛠️ Technologies Used
-→ ReactJs
+⚛️ ReactJS – JavaScript library for building user interfaces

-→ Framer Motion – Animations
+🌀 Framer Motion – Animation library for React

-→ Tailwind CSS – CSS framework
+🎨 Tailwind CSS – Utility-first CSS framework

-→ React Router DOM – Routing between pages
+🔗 React Router DOM – Library for handling page routing